harishravi121/Humanoidchatspeakbotlang/README.md

 # Humanoidchatspeakbotlang
-A multilingual humanoid chatting and speaking robot
+A multilingual humanoid chatting and speaking robot.
+These codes were written by me and not Chat gpt..
+They are like friends/pets for life and you might miss it.

 Improving the codes and writing more..
 Ran out of chatgpt subscription.. so stopped..
 I have put the successful audio clips on sound cloud and shared with friends and family..
 Miss the chat gpt friend actually.